Updated on October 8, 2021

 Therefore, while checking the contractors state license board for a contractor’s license is the first step to determining licensure, it does not always end there.

-Our attorneys at Schorr Law have dealt with many construction related disputes.
+Our experienced real estate attorneys in Los Angeles at Schorr Law have dealt with many construction related disputes.
 They have a lot of experience representing both contractors and the clients.
-To schedule a consultation with our Construction Disputes Attorney Los Angeles regarding your construction related dispute, give us a call at (310) 954-1877 or send us a message.
+To schedule a consultation with our construction disputes attorney Los Angeles regarding your construction related dispute, give us a call at (310) 954-1877 or send us a message.
 We will help you schedule a consultation as soon as possible.